valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/secondary-markets.md

 1. **Integration with Liquidity Pools:**
     - Valuit integrates with leading DeFi platforms to provide liquidity pools for tokenized assets.
-        - **Benefit:**This allows asset holders to earn yield by providing liquidity, enhancing the overall liquidity of the tokenized assets.
+        - **Benefit**: This allows asset holders to earn yield by providing liquidity, enhancing the overall liquidity of the tokenized assets.
 2. **Lending and Borrowing:**
     - Valuit enables asset holders to use their tokenized assets as collateral for loans through integration with decentralized lending and borrowing platforms.
-        - **Benefit:**Provides additional financial flexibility and opportunities for asset holders.
+        - **Benefit**: Provides additional financial flexibility and opportunities for asset holders.

 ## Decentralized Exchanges (DEX)